carpentries-incubator/workflows-nextflow/_episodes/05-operators.md

 An optional *closure* `{}` parameter can be specified to customise how items are printed.

 Briefly, a closure is a block of code that can be passed as an argument to a function.
 In this way you can define a chunk of code and then pass it around as if it were a string or an integer.
-By default the parameters for a closure are specified with the groovy keyword `$it`.
+By default the parameters for a closure are specified with the groovy keyword `$it` (it is for item).

 For example here we use the the `view` operator and apply a closure to it, to add a chr prefix to each element of the channel using string interpolation.

 ~~~
-channel
+ch = channel
   .of('1', '2', '3')
   .view({ "chr$it" })
 ~~~